Phase Object Reconstruction for 4D-STEM using Deep Learning: Results Discussion

-The reconstruction results of $SrTiO_3$ are presented in figure \ref{fig:sto}.
-For ADF imaging the contrast difference between the $Sr$ and $O$ columns is too large, making it difficult to locate the $O$ columns without the help of the profiling.
-On the other hand, the line profile of the SSB reconstructed image is very ambiguous for distinguishing the two types of atomic column.
-However, it appears in the 2D image that the $O$ columns are sharper than the $Sr$ ones, indicating that the peak volume at the position of each column can still be used as a reference of the local projected potential.
-In the CNN reconstructed result, the contrast level falls between ADF and SSB.
-While the $O$ columns can be found in the image, it also shows enough difference in phase contrast so that the two column types can be distinguished in the image as well as in the profile.
+For ADF imaging the contrast difference between the \ce{Sr} and \ce{O} columns is too large, making it difficult to locate the \ce{O} columns without the help of the profiling.
+On the other hand, the SSB reconstruction does successfully image both atomic column types.
+While the peak intensities of the columns are ambiguous, they can still be distinguished by their corresponding size.
+The \ce{O} columns are sharper than the \ce{Sr} ones, indicating that an integrated signal from the area of each column could still be used as a reference of the local projected potential.
+The CNN reconstruction exhibits the advantage of both: while the light atom columns are observable, both the intensity and size differences are large enough to distinguish their types.
+This confirms, that the Z-contrast sensitivity is preserved for thicker specimen.